Skip links

 Swiss VAT rise from 8.1% to 8.8% 2026

-Swiss government backing 0.7% VAT increase in 2026 to fund pensions rise
+Swiss Federal Council backs 0.7% VAT increase in 2026 to fund pensions rise

-The Swiss Federal Council government has upped a proposed VAT hike from 0.4% to 0.7%, taking the standard rate from the current 8.1% to 8.8% – probably in 2026.
+The Swiss Cabinet on 16 October 2024 approved a draft decree for a VAT hike from 0.4% to 0.7%, taking the standard rate from the current 8.1% to 8.8% – probably in 2026.
 This could bring in CHF 4.2 billion to fund pensioners a 13th monthly payment each year.

 Switzerland raised its VAT rate on 1 January 2024 from 7.7% to 8.1% to fund pension liabilities gap.
 It has the lowest VAT in Europe of any major country.
 The EU average VAT rate is over 21%.